1wErt3r/eslide/README.md

-# ESlide - EFL Media Slideshow Application
+# eslide - EFL Media Slideshow Application

 A media slideshow application built with Enlightenment Foundation Libraries (EFL), featuring automatic image/video playback, smooth transitions, and interactive controls.

-## Project Overview

-ESlide is a full-screen media presentation application that automatically cycles through images and videos in the `./images/` directory.
+It is intended to be used as digital picture frame software, but can also be used for general media presentations.
+It automatically cycles through images and videos in the `./images/` directory.
 It provides a slideshow experience with smooth fade transitions, media controls, and an optional digital clock display.

-### Key Features
+## Key Features

 - **Automatic Slideshow**: Cycles through media files every 10 seconds
-- **Media Support**: Handles both images (JPEG, PNG, GIF) and videos (MP4, AVI, MOV)
+- **Media Support**: Handles both images and videos
 - **Smooth Transitions**: 0.5-second fade transitions between media items
 - **Interactive Controls**: On-screen controls for navigation and settings
 - **Shuffle Mode**: Randomize playback order
-- **Fullscreen Display**: Professional full-screen presentation mode
+- **Fullscreen Display**: Full-screen presentation mode
 - **Digital Clock**: Optional clock overlay with automatic positioning
-- **Lock-Screen Clock**: Date above time, time rendered larger for clarity
 - **Web Message Overlay**: Fetches a short message from the internet at startup
-- **Media Detection**: Automatically scans and catalogs media files
+- **Media Detection**: Automatically scans `./images/` directory for supported media files
-- **Keyboard/Mouse Support**: Toggle controls and navigate media
-- **Image Preloading**: Preloads the next image with `evas_object_image_preload` to reduce stutter
-- **Debounced Navigation**: Guards and coalesces next/prev inputs during active fades

 ## Architecture